Sergey Frank: Biography

 Between October 2004 to September 2019, he was General Director of the state shipping company Sovcomflot.

 In 2007 he defended his thesis and became a candidate of technical sciences.

 In 2014, Frank headed the Board of Directors of the United Shipbuilding Corporation.

 Since September 2019, he is the chairman of the Board of Directors of PAO Sovcomflot.

 Activities at Sovcomflot

 Following his appointment to the position of General Director, Sovcomflot set a course for business development related to the needs of Russian energy companies.
 The company specializes in the sea transportation of energy resources in the difficult climatic conditions of the Arctic and Far Eastern seas.
 The new investment program allowed Sovcomflot to expand the volume of fleet construction, including at Russian shipyards.
 The number of vessels with a reinforced ice class has increased significantly.

 Sanctions

-In December 2022 the USA sanctioned Sergey Frank.
+In December 2022 the USA sanctioned Sergey Frank, followed in May 2023 by the United Kingdom.

 Family

 He is married, and has two children.
 His son, Gleb, is married to Ksenia, the youngest daughter of Gennady Timchenko.